jpfeser/FDPML/README.md

 1. filenames
 	* flfrc1 -
-	 					`force constant file of the matrix material (should be generated via Quantum espresso).
-NOT IN XML FORMAT`
+	 					*force constant file of the matrix material (should be generated via Quantum espresso).
+NOT IN XML FORMAT* _emphasize_
 	* flfrc2 -
-						`force constant file of impurity material (should be generated via Quantum espresso).
-NOT IN XML FORMAT`
+						force constant file of impurity material (should be generated via Quantum espresso).
+NOT IN XML FORMAT
 	* mass_input -
 	 					`logical, if true masses are calculated with atomic resolution else masses are calculated based on supercell`
 	* mass_file -